lsst-dm/dmtn-249/index.rst

 - It gives us a clear boundary and deprecation point for other needed (or at least desirable) API changes, in that new versions of methods can differ from their current ones without having to work out a deprecation path that allows new and old behavior to be coexist in the same signature.

 In addition to moving convenience code out of `Registry` and into `Butler`, we'll also need to move our caching (of collections, dataset types, and certain dimension records) to the client, and it'll certainly be better to put that in one client class (i.e. `Butler`) that replicate it across both `Registry` client implementations.

+At some point, we may opt to continue backwards compatibility support for `Butler.registry` methods by making `Butler.registry` return a lightweight proxy that forwards back to `Butler` instead of a real `Registry` instance.

 Batch operations and unifying bulk transfers
 --------------------------------------------